 - Hate Speech

 - Toxic Language

 - Violent Images

 3. Keep in mind that the findings don’t automatically disqualify the person unless the hiring manager deems it necessary, and if that’s the case, they should have valid reasoning behind it.
 This is the reason that it’s critical to focus on factors like bigotry and never the protected class information.

 4. Always rely on legal social media experts and/or external third-party programs like goodegg.io.
 Ultimately, the legal ramifications of a social media background check are real, and you may feel more secure with a service that will do it for you legally.

 - Remember, when you’re opting for a DIY approach, it’s difficult to ‘unsee’ what you’ve already seen, which may land you in legal hot water.
 This is even more reason to rely on third-party programs or check with a legal marketing agency such as Consultwebs.

 Your firm’s hiring process is one of the most critical aspects of hiring top talent.
 Like all businesses, law firms want to employ A-list candidates with strong leadership, problem-solving, critical thinking skills, and more.

-Although a social screening is just one component of the background checks used today, it can provide additional useful information about a candidate.
-However, the line between a legal versus an illegal social background check is thin, and the repercussions from an illegal social background check could be severe.
+Although social screening is just one component of the background checks used today, it can provide additional useful information about a candidate.
+However, the line between a legal versus an illegal social background check is thin, and the repercussions of an illegal social background check could be severe.

 If you’d like to reduce the financial and human risk associated with hiring new employees safely, our legal social media experts are here to help you out.